Abu al-Misk Kafur: Biography

-Abu al-Misk Kafur, whose name means "musky camphor", is described by the sources variously as coming from Abyssinia (Ethiopia).
+Abu al-Misk Kafur, whose name means "musky camphor", is described by the sources variously as coming from Abyssinia (Ethiopia), the Bilad al-Sudan (Land of the Blacks) or Nubia.
 Muhammad ibn Tughj, the founder of the Ikhshidid dynasty of Egypt, purchased him as a slave in 923.
 He is recorded as having a dark complexion and being a eunuch.
 Recognising the slave's intelligence and talent, Ibn Tughj freed him.
 The story goes that Kafur was freed because he kept his eyes fastened upon his master, while others kept their eyes on the master's gifts.
 Thus, historian Philip Hitti noted, Kafur would be generously rewarded for such loyalty.

 Ibn Tughj appointed Kafur to be the supervisor of princely education for his two sons.
 The Egyptian ruler then promoted Kafur as a military officer.
 As a field commander Kafur conducted a military mission to Syria in 945.
 He was put in charge of some campaigns in the Hejaz.
 Kafur was involved in some diplomatic exchanges between the Ikhshidids and the caliph of Baghdad.

 Kafur became the de facto ruler of Egypt in 946 (since Kafur was the guardian of bin Tughj's sons, he ruled in their stead upon the death of their father).
 Though subsequent historians have portrayed him as a just and moderate ruler, he owes a great deal of his fame to the scathing satirical poems directed against him by al-Mutanabbi, a medieval Arab poet.

 Kafur died in April 968, and was buried in Jerusalem next to the Ikhshidid emirs, at a location close to the Gate of the Tribes on the Haram al-Sharif.